Congratulations! You’ve been admitted to the University of Kentucky College of Engineering. Now what?

 Explore Student Organizations

-One of the 4 Pillars of Academic Excellence at the University of Kentucky is ‘Belonging and Engagement’.
-Your education at UK is more than just exams and papers; it is belonging to a community that supports your growth, challenges your viewpoints, and builds lasting relationships.
-There are countless ways to get involved on campus.
-Click here to learn more about the over 40 engineering-related student organizations.
+One of the four Pillars of Academic Excellence at the University of Kentucky is "Belonging and Engagement."
+Your education at UK is more than just exams and papers; it is belonging to a community that supports your growth, challenges your viewpoints and builds lasting relationships.
+There are numerous ways to get involved on campus.
+There are over 40 engineering-related student organizations.
+Click here to learn more about them.